Mohmand campaign of 1897–1898: Campaign

 From 18 to 23 September these operations were carried on successfully, several villages being burned, and the Mamunds were disheartened.
 Meanwhile, the camp at Nawagai was heavily attacked on the night of the 20th by about 4,000 men belonging to the Hadda Mullah's following.
 The attack was repulsed with loss, and on the 21st Generals Blood and Elles met at Lakarai.
-The junction having been effected, the latter, in accordance with the scheme, advanced to deal with the Upper Mohmands in the Jarobi and Koda Khel valleys, and they were soon brought to reason by his well-conducted operations.
+The junction having been effected, the latter, in accordance with the scheme, advanced to deal with the Upper Mohmand in the Jarobi and Koda Khel valleys, and they were soon brought to reason by his well-conducted operations.
 The work of the Peshawar division was now accomplished, and it returned to take part in the Tirah campaign.
 Its total casualties were about 30 killed and wounded.

-On the 22nd General Blood joined General Jeffreys, and on the 24th he started with his staff for Panjkora.
-On the 27th General Jeffreys resumed punitive operations in the Mamund valley, destroying numerous villages.
-On the 30th he encountered strong opposition at Agrah, and had 61 casualties.
+On the 22nd, General Blood joined General Jeffreys, and on the 24th he started with his staff for Panjkora.
+On the 27th, General Jeffreys resumed punitive operations in the Mamund valley, destroying numerous villages.
+On the 30th, he encountered strong opposition at Agrah, and had 61 casualties.
 On 2 October General Blood arrived at Inayat Killa with reinforcements, and on the 5th the Mamunds tendered their submission.
 The total British loss in the Mamund valley was 282 out of a force which never exceeded 1,200 men.
-After marching into Buner, and revisiting the scenes of the Umbeyla campaign of 1863, the Malakand field-force was broken up on the 21st of January.
+After marching into Buner, and revisiting the scenes of the Umbeyla campaign of 1863, the Malakand field-force was broken up on 21 January.
 The objects of the expedition were completely attained, in spite of the great natural difficulties of the country.
 The employment of imperial service troops with the Peshawar column marked a new departure in frontier campaigns.